avsa242/nrf24l01-spin/README.md

 ## Limitations

 * Very early in development - may malfunction, or outright fail to build
-* P2/SPIN2: Because of the way the smart-pin SPI engine works, the I/O pin connection is limited to MISO being 1 pin below SCK, and MOSI being 1 pin above SCK
+* P2/SPIN2: Because of the way the smart-pin SPI engine works, the I/O pin connection is limited to MISO being SCK-1, and MOSI being SCK+1
 * API not yet stable
+* RSSI method is only an alias for RPD(), which returns a receive power detect/carrier-detect flag.
+For wireless.transceiver API compatibility only

 ## TODO